 This grittier take on fantasy is often softened with a more humorous tone.
 However, it remains dark with its primary focus on war or battle.

 When Abercrombie first sat down to write a fantasy story he didn’t begin with grimdark.
 However, with his second attempt years later he found his writing voice.
 His thrilling scoundrel lit fantasy has now become his trademark.

 He was born in England in 1974.
-Abercrombie’s mother was an English teacher and his father had classic science fiction tomes on their family bookshelves, but young Joe was always drawn to the fantasy genre.
+Abercrombie’s mother was an English teacher and his father had classic science fiction tomes on their family bookshelves, but young Abercrombie was always drawn to the fantasy genre.
 He grew up reading Lord of the Rings, The Belgariad, and Dragonlance; playing video games; rolling dice; and drawing maps of places that didn’t exist.

 The result was Abercrombie finding his writing niche with a darkly humorous, cynical tone.
 The First Law became the antithesis to the optimistic heroic fantasy Abercrombie read as a teenager.

 The trilogy has now been published in 30 countries.
 Collectively, Abercrombie has sold more than five million copies of his books.

 He currently lives in Bath, England with his wife Lou and their three children.